-A local real estate agent can also help you determined the assessed value of a house, which can lead to a quicker sale.
-They may also already be plugged into potential buyers searching for properties in your area.
+A local real estate agent can also help you determine the assessed value of a house, which can lead to a quicker sale.
+They may also already know of potential buyers searching for properties in your area.

 A tax professional can also help determine how a capital gain or loss could impact your finances.
 If the sales price is greatly over the basis value, you could potentially jump into a higher tax bracket which could significantly impact your income taxes.

 An attorney can be another helpful person to have on your team when selling an inherited house.
 Even if there seem to be no problems with other relatives or joint heirs in the beginning, relationships can quickly get sticky when money is involved or they refuse to leave the house.

 Working with an estate attorney protects your best wishes as well as the intentions of your deceased loved one.

 Decide if an “As-Is” Cash Transaction Makes Sense

 Once you have an understanding of the big picture surrounding your property, it’s time to consider all of your options for selling the inherited house.
 When working with a traditional real estate agent, you may receive offers from regular homebuyers.

 Even if they’re paying with cash, however, they may have different expectations than if you sell to a professional home buyer – also known as an investor.
 An investor is typically better prepared to make a true “as-is” offer, which is particularly important if you’re selling a house that needs lots of repairs.

 An everyday buyer, even when using cash, may end up backing out of the deal if they feel overwhelmed during the inspection process.
 On top of that, an investor has relationships with reputable escrow companies and other professionals to help expedite the road to closing.

 You’re less likely to have a deal fall through with an Investor, which runs the risk of increasing your capital gains as the market continues to appreciate in Southern California.